 - Use a high-quality saucepan with a heavy bottom to prevent the butter and sugar from burning.

 - Test your candy thermometer in boiling water before making the toffee.
-If the water boils at a temperature other than 212 degrees f, adjust the temperature accordingly.
+Adjust the temperature if the water boils at a temperature other than 212 degrees f.

-- For easier clean-up drop the candy thermometer in a glass of warm water after removing it from the toffee mixture.
+- Drop the candy thermometer in a glass of warm water after removing it from the toffee mixture for easier clean-up.

 Click on serving size to scale this recipe